-Avoiding Common Mistakes When Filling Out theState FFA Degree Application
+Avoiding Common Mistakes When Filling Out the State FFA Degree Application

-- 1. Use the most current application through the National FFA Website.
-FFA Application Center. - 2.
+- 1. Use the most current application through the National FFA Website FFA Application Center. - 2.
 Financial records for the current year do not count.
-Records end as of December 31 of the year just previous to the time of filling out the state degree application. - 3.
+Records end as of December 31 of the year just before the time of filling out the state degree application. - 3.
 Clearly define the eight (8) activities above the chapter level.
 Activities that FFA advisors are not familiar with can cause confusion as to whether they qualify as above the chapter level or not.
 See list in this document of currently accepted activities above the chapter level.
 Activities can only be counted as one even if there are multiple years of participation in that one event.
-Plan ahead for students who potentially can earn degrees and have them attend state level activities, workshops, etc. in order to fulfill the requirement. - 4.
-The speech listed needs to be "Agriculturally-related". - 5.
-Don't forget to have all signatures. - 6.
+Plan for students who potentially can earn degrees and have them attend state level activities, workshops, etc. in order to fulfill the requirement. - 4.
+Provide descriptions and be specific with the activities above the chapter level.
+Do not just list speaking contests or CDEs.
+List the specific event that you participated in.
+For example: Prepared Public Speaking; Dairy Cattle Evaluation CDE. - 5.
+Community Service activities Must list the organization you are working for.
+The activity must include a description of what was done at the event or with the project to indicate community service was completed.
+Just listing the event is not acceptable.
+MAKE SURE TO REVIEW THE GUIDELINES FOR ACCEPTED COMMUNITY SERVICE. - 6.
+The speech listed needs to be "Agriculturally-related". - 7.
+Don't forget to have all signatures. - 8.
 Punctuation/grammar: Make sure you proofread the application in these areas.
-Have the English teacher help-----cross curriculum work can be utilized here.
+Have the English teacher help cross curriculum work can be utilized here.
 Administrators like it.
-English teachers like helping out and learning about the student's SAEs. - 7.
+English teachers like helping and learning about the student's SAEs. - 9.
 Ask for help/advice.
-Other teachers can notice something you miss or make suggestions that might make the application better. - 8.
+Other teachers can notice something you miss or make suggestions that might make the application better. - 10.
 How to Transfer Beef or Dairy Animals in Current Inventory to noncurrent inventory: